kanaka/mal/process/guide.md

     the given list in opposite order; if the collection is a vector, a new vector is returned with the elements added to the end of the given vector.
+  * `string?`: returns true if the parameter is a string.
+  * `seq`: takes a list, vector, string, or nil.
+If an empty list, empty vector, or empty string ("") is passed in then nil is returned.
+Otherwise, a list is returned unchanged, a vector is converted into a list, and a string is converted to a list that containing the original string split into single character strings.

 ## TODO: